Timothy M. Barrouk, Esq.

 Some highlights of Attorney Barrouk's specialized DUI training include:

-Instructor Certification of Standardized Field Sobriety Tests (roadside DUI tests) – certification higher than most Pennsylvania police officers.
+- Instructor Rating of Standardized Field Sobriety Tests (roadside DUI tests) – a higher level of training than most Pennsylvania police officers.

 Attorney Barrouk is a graduate of Indiana University of Pennsylvania where he was a member of the Alpha Tau Omega Fraternity.
 After graduating from Indiana University of Pennsylvania he attended Widener University School of Law focusing his studies in trial advocacy.